 Bring back your existing customers

 As well as targeting new ones, you should always be trying to retain custom, bringing back people time and time again.
-The simplest and most cost effective way of doing this is by giving them a good experience in the first place – offering them the goods or services that they need at a competitive price, and ensuring that any issues are resolved swiftly and professionally.
-By doing this, you are almost guaranteed to have customers returning to you – and passing on your details to friends and family and colleagues.
+The simplest and most cost-effective way of doing this is by giving them a good experience in the first place.
+Also, if you will offer them the goods or services that they need at a competitive price, and ensuring that any issues are resolved swiftly and professionally.
+By doing this, you can almost be sure that customers will return to you – and passing on your details to friends and family and colleagues.
 Another way to get them back is by offering some sort of loyalty system, perhaps giving them points or vouchers every time they spend money with you, which can be traded in at some point.

 Some of the biggest brands on the planet – McDonald’s, being one, run on a franchise system.
 If you have a successful business model, why not develop a system that ensures others can duplicate your success?
 This stops them from becoming a potential competitor and brings you a passive income, as well as extending the reach of your brand.